 If you do not have a creation code, or the school did not send you a letter about NYCSA, you will have to register in-person or teleconference into a school.
 Use the Find a School tool to get your child’s school’s contact and location information.

-- To register at a school, bring a valid photo ID (like your passport, driver’s license, or IDNYC), and your child’s nine-digit student ID number, which can be found on your child’s report card.
+- To register at school, bring a valid photo ID (like your passport, driver’s license, or IDNYC) and your child’s nine-digit student ID number, which can be found on your child’s report card.